-Personally, I’m a huge fan of Yoast SEO plugin which constantly adds new SEO features, and is free, and reliable.
-Be it a usual content based website or an e-commerce based website, Yoast SEO helps you in optimizing your website for SEO.
+I’m a huge fan of the Yoast SEO plugin that constantly adds new SEO features and is free and reliable.
+Be it a usual content-based website or an e-commerce based website, Yoast SEO helps you in optimizing your website for SEO.

 - Read: How to setup Yoast SEO

 1. Add your WordPress Website to the Search Console

 Google search console is a free SEO tool by Google that you should use from day one.
 Even if you don’t know how to use it, you should add your website to the Google search console.

 This will help you to collect all important data and as you move forward with your WordPress SEO learnings, this data will help you in faster optimization of your WordPress website.